Definitions and FAQs

 Why would I use a permalink rather than just upload the article into Blackboard, Google docs, faculty webpages, or email?

 You may be in violation of copyright law or license restrictions if you do this.
-Using permalinks is the preferred option.
-Permalinks are also used to track usage of library resources.
+Permalinks are also used to track the usage of library resources.
 Usage statistics help the library purchase the right resources.

-In order for the library’s electronic resources paid subscriptions (ebooks, journals) to work from outside our campus network or off campus, they must contain the library’s proxy in the URL or web address.
-This will open a page prompting the user for their CUW Portal login.
+The link must contain the library’s proxy in the URL or web address.
+This will open a page prompting the user for their CUW Portal login to access the resource.

 What does the Library Proxy look like?

 It looks like this: cuw.ezproxy.switchinc.org